Toll Free USA & Canada: 1-800-704-6234

 Our final day of hiking takes us through the lush vegetation of coffee and tropical fruit plantations, into pristine cloud forest.
 We follow an ancient Inca Trail to Llactapata, an Inca site that has only recently been excavated.
 We’ll ascend this last bit of Inca road, cross the ridge, and see Machu Picchu glistening in its mountain saddle, with the small peak of Huayna Picchu behind.
 This is a view of Machu Picchu that very few get the opportunity to see.
 We then descend sharply to the Urubamba valley and the hydroelectric plant train station.
 From here we have the option to either wait for the short but spectacular train journey or hike the two-three hours up the railway to the bustling tourist town now known as Aguas Calientes.
 Here we check into our hotel and enjoy a shower before heading out to sample one of the many restaurants and bars.

 From Aguas Calientes take the bus to Machu Picchu.
 We start our visit with a 2-3 hours guided tour, that will bring us to the most important locations at the archaeological site and the guide will tell us about the great importance Machu Picchu enjoyed as astronomical and religious center.
 The rest of the day we spend at this amazing ruin and you will have the chance to climb Huayna Picchu or visit the beautiful moon temple.
 In the afternoon, we’ll catch the train back to Cusco, where we’ll enjoy a farewell dinner of traditional Andean cuisine.

-Back over the Andes to Lima today, where you may explore Peru’s capital city or catch your connecting international flight.
+Private transfer to the Cuwsco airport and back over the Andes to Lima today, where you may explore Peru’s capital city or catch your connecting international flight.
+Overnight in Lima.